 - The average life expectancy in Ancient Rome was from 25-30 years.

-- The longest conflict in the human history was between the Romans and Persians.
+- The longest conflict in human history was between the Romans and Persians.
 Their wars lasted about 721 years.

 - The Romans used urine to wash clothes and whiten their teeth.